Adige-Calculations/GNU-Linux-handbook/src/HPC/HPC.md

 addGroups sudo  # If your account has sudo privileges
 ```

-And to make reachable this user via ssh without rebooting the machine, restart the ssh service:
+And to make reachable this user via the SSH protocol without rebooting the machine, restart the SSH service:

 ``` sh
 sudo systemctl restart sshd
 ```